0dan0/qr/docs/control/rtmp/README.md

 # RTMP Live Stream Setup (requires Labs v1.70.76)

-Unfortunately you will have to manually pair you GoPro with the network (once), so that you can live stream via QR Code.
-To manually configure your network, follow these steps.<br>
+To live stream via QR Code, you will have to manually pair the GoPro with the network (once), via the GoPro App.
+Follow these steps.

 ## On Camera:
 * enable WiFi.  **Preferences** -> **Connections** -> **Wireless Connections On**
 * enable pairing.  **Preferences** -> **Connections** -> **Connect Device** -> **GoPro App**